the-events-calendar/the-events-calendar-category-colors/readme.txt

 2. Using <a href="http://tri.be/support/documentation/events-calendar-themers-guide/">Themer's Guide for The Events Calendar</a> create a new _ecp-page-template.php_, adjust this new template to correspond to how you want your calendar displayed and choose **Default Events Template** from the Events Calendar Settings.

+= What are Legend Super-Powers? =

+Legend superpowers are an optional visual effect allowing visitors to focus only on those events that belong to categories of interest - without reloading the page and without eliminating other categories from view completely.

+It needs to be enabled in the Category Colors settings page and the legend must also be enabled and in use for it to function.

 = Where can I report bugs? =

 Add a new topic on the [WordPress Support Forum](http://wordpress.org/tags/the-events-calendar-category-colors).